jmackey18/OUFB_Inventory_System/README.md

 There will be many people working and updating the repository, which is why it is critical, prior to working on the system, you must pull the recent repository change.
 1. After logging back into VSCode, open the Inventory System file.
-2. In the search bar at top of the IDE, type and enter ``>Git: Clone``.
+2. In the search bar at top of the IDE, type and enter ``>Git: Pull``.
 This will automatically pull and update your file with the recent repository changes.
    - **NOTE**: You are still responsible for committing and pushing your additions/deletions of the code.
 Otherwise, your hard work will be lost into the abyss.

 Until further notice, the system will be using Java as the main language (as a quick and easy, universal language); however, if needed or preferred by the development team, the program can be reverted to Python.
 The following are resources to assist with learning Java: